SLGSP/ADQ/README.md

 mv mae_visualize_vit_large_ganloss.pth ./pretrained
 ```

-## DQ for Image Classification
+## ADQ for Image Classification

 ### Overview

 Adaptive Dataset Quantization is conducted in the following steps:

 1. Dataset bin generation.
 Firstly we iteratively select non-overlapping dataset bins according to the submodular function.
-2. Importance Score.
+2. Importance Score Calculation.
+Subsequently, we calculate the Representativeness Score and Diversity Score to obtain the Importance Score.
 3. Bin sampling.
-Then we uniformly sample a certain portion (the required data keep ratio) from each bin and form the final compact set.
+Then we adaptively sample a certain portion (the required data keep ratio) from each bin based on Importance Score and form the final compact set.
 4. Pixel quantization and reconstruction.
 We employ a GradCAM module to select informative image patches.
 By only storing the informative patches, the required storage can be further reduced.
 An MAE model is adopted for image reconstruction.
 For simplicity, here we directly conduct the reconstruction for evaluating our full method.

 ### Data Preparation